Jground-33/Adventure-Game/README.md

 ## User Stories

-* AAU I want to control the character's ability to jump by pressing the space bar.
+* AAU I want to control the character's ability to jump by pressing the UpArrow.

+* AAU I want to have clear instructions on how to play.

 * AAU I want to be able to click a button to start a new game.